Yeemster/CMPE-131-2_Term_Project-/Specification.md

 ### Problem Statement:
 People can’t focus studying and it would be useful to have a software to help them stay on task.
 ### Non-functional Requirements:
-Language options, response time under 5 seconds.
+Language options English, Spanish, response time under 1 second, screen color scheme customization options.

 ## Use Case Name: Login Authentication
 ### Summary